mindis/multimap/docs/cppreference.md

   <code>bool Map::replaceValue(const Bytes & key, Function map)</code>
  </h4>
  <p>Replaces the first value in the list associated with key by the result of invoking map.
 Values for which map returns the empty string are not replaced.
 The map function can be any callable that implements the <a href="#function">Function</a> interface.</p>
  <p>Note that a replace operation is actually implemented in terms of a remove of the old value followed by an insert/put of the new value.
-Thus the new value is always the last value in the list.
+Thus, the new value is always the last value in the list.
 In other words, the replacement is not in-place.</p>
  <p><span class="acquires" /></p>
  <ul>
   <li>a <a href="#reader-lock">reader lock</a> on the map object.</li>